Many employers you may not immediately associate with technology will hire graduates into IT roles, so dig about.

 You will be able to apply for these jobs if you have a 2.2 at degree:

-- Atos does not specify degrees requirements for its 'graduate discovery journey' programme.
+- Atos does not specify degrees requirements for its graduate programmes in digital transformation consultancy, IT operations and software engineering.

 - FDM Group accepts applications from candidates with a 2.2 at degree or above.

-- Sky do not specify a degree classification requirement for its software engineering and cyber security graduate roles or its rotational technology graduate programme.
+- Sky does not specify a degree classification requirement for its software engineering and cyber security graduate roles.

-- ThoughtWorks graduate software developer opportunities do not ask for a specific degree classification.
+- ThoughtWorks' graduate software developer opportunities have previously not required a specific degree classification.

 IT jobs in engineering and energy companies with a 2.2 degree